andr1ww/Cubed/README.md

 ## Contributions
 If you would like to contribute, you can fork this repository and make a pull request.
+<br></br>

-Please follow the license in this repository, and if you use this gameserver please give credit to me & mariki.
+*Please follow the license in this repository, and if you use this gameserver please give credit to me & mariki.*